workio-js/workio/README.md

 // The instance will be terminated when the scope ends!
 ```

-Workio is a JavaScript library for building and managing Web Workers.
+Workio is a JavaScript library for building and managing Web Workers.\
+Unlike Comlink, no external module imports are required on the worker side script.
 <details>
 <summary><b>Touch-and-Go:</b> No more worker.js to build additional off-thread operations. offload to comfortable worker threads with single line.</summary>
 <br>